alphagov/govuk-diff/README.md

 ## Potential implementation

-- Git, but it might not scale well, so https://git-scm.com/docs/scalar
+- Git, but it might not scale well, so https://git-scm.com/docs/scalar `scalar register`
 - Each file named by its content ID
 - Files organised into a hierarchy by each of the first six (or however many) characters of the content ID
 - Flask?